adafruit/Adafruit-Pi-Finder/README.md

 $ curl -SLs https://apt.adafruit.com/bootstrap | bash
 ```

+## occidentalis.txt

 Occidentalis comes with a configuration helper script called `occi`, which may
 be used to set various system options from a text file on your SD card.

-The
-bootstrapping process will help you create this file, if you want, or it can be
+The bootstrapping process will help you create the file by prompting for your
+desired hostname and wifi credentials, but it can also be created as
-created as `occidentalis.txt` on the card at any time.
-When the Pi is running,
+`occidentalis.txt` on the card at any time.
+When the Pi is running, edit
-edit `/boot/occidentalis.txt`.
+`/boot/occidentalis.txt`.

 ![screencast of opening occidentalis.txt in nano](https://raw.githubusercontent.com/adafruit/pi_bootstrap/master/docs/edit_occi_settings.gif)